dff1980/sdh-2019/README.md

 ###### _At the moment, no one is responsible if you try to use the information below for productive installations or commercial purposes._

 ## PoC Landscape
-PoC can be deployed in any virtualization environment or on hardware server.
+PoC can be deployed in any virtualization environment or on hardware servers.
 Currently PoC hosted on VmWare VSphere.

 ## Requarments